YoungjunNa/2019-animal-nutrition-and-the-environment/README.md

 **1st:** Introduction

 **2nd:**
-- Animal environmental science overview
+- Overview: Environment and nutrition
 - Some tools for research: Feedly, Pocket, and Zotero

 **3rd:**
-- Presentation: Beef cattle nutrition and environment
+- Beef cattle nutrition and environment
-- Presentation: Dairy cattle nutrition and environment
+- Dairy cattle nutrition and environment
+- Small ruminant nutrition and environment

 **4th:**
-- Presentation: Swine nutrition and environment
+- Poultry nutrition and environment
-- Presentation: Swine odor reduction
+- Swine nutrition and environment
+- Canine and feline nutrition and environment

 **5th:**
-- Presentation: Poultry nutrition and environment
+- Swine odor reduction strategy
-- Presentation: Canine and feline nutrition and environment
+- Microbial treatment for environment

 **6th:** Introduction to meta-analysis 1